 Beyond the cash award, The Drucker Prize offers nonprofits a host of practical insights to help them become more innovative and more effective.
 Indeed, The Drucker Prize’s resource-rich learning platform blends the timeless wisdom of Peter Drucker with the thinking of some of today’s brightest management minds.
-Our original content is open first to each year’s 50 semifinalists.
-Leaders of these organizations get to dive into specially designed mini-courses covering key aspects of innovation and nonprofit performance.
-When we announce the 10 finalists each year in September, we simultaneously make available this trove of insights to all of our applicants—and to the entire sector.
+We are proud to announce that this original content is now open to all.
+Below you will see topics of mini-courses that cover key aspects of innovation and nonprofit performance.

 I truly loved the learning experience.
 Now that I’ve told others about it, we are all fighting over who gets to do it next year.

 Innovative organizations aren’t merely smart.
 They strive for a deep understanding of whom they serve and why; they communicate effectively; and they have the right kind of leadership.
 As Peter Drucker noted, the focus of innovation “is not knowledge but performance.”

 PAST FIRST-PLACE WINNERS

 1999 California Transportation Training Institute, California Emergency Foodlink

 1998 Times Square Jobs Training Program, Common Ground Community